Juliet Nightingale: Reception

 Upon the announcement of her casting, Johnathon Hughes of the Radio Times thought that the character's name was unsurprising due to her brother being called Romeo.
 Blackshaw stated that upon her arrival in the soap, Juliet was "not particularly liked" due to her brash characterisation.
 Over time, viewer opinion began to change, which Blackshaw owed to scenes showing her family life and nice moments with Marnie.
 She admitted that Juliet deserved some bad feedback after the bullying storyline, adding: "if you do something bad, you deserve some repercussions".
 Some viewers would question Blackshaw on why Juliet is bullying Brooke, but said that it was nice that other viewers could see it was due to Juliet being bullied herself.
 For her portrayal of Juliet, Blackshaw was nominated for two awards at the 2019 Inside Soap Awards; Best Newcomer and Best Partnership alongside Anthony, who portrayed her grandmother Marnie.
-Blackshaw "couldn’t be happier with the fan reactions" to Juliet and Peri's relationship.
+Blackshaw "couldn't be happier with the fan reactions" to Juliet and Peri's relationship.
 She said that she enjoys seeing fan accounts for the characters, as well as the memes and comments they make online.
 While some viewers were not as keen with the pairing, most fans of the show were rooting for them to be together, which she liked.
 The pair were later nominated for Best Soap Partnership at the 2021 I Talk Telly Awards, as well as garnering another nomination in the category at the 2022 Digital Spy Reader Awards.
+In 2023, after her performance in Juliet's cancer storyline, Blackshaw was nominated for the British Soap Award for Best Leading Performer.